 By the second season we realized that to get a larger crowd of supporters, social media was key to spreading the word.
 Just posting the info on Facebook wasn’t enough so we began a poster campaign.
 Making 16 posters (one for every game) wouldn’t have been too tough if only used online.
 Instead, we had each one screen printed by hand and sold them to raise funds for the team.
 This meant color restraints, time restraints and oh yeah, and I had never had to preflight files for screen print before, let alone designed with color separations in mind.
 This was anexercise in maintaining sanity, but we came out on the other side with a fantastic amount of hard-earned knowledge and a screen printer who will still talk to us.
 So basically a win win situation!

 These days it seems that everyone I know either has a puppy or a baby.
-That being said, usually the babies are more fun to prepare for.
+In my experience, the babies are more fun to prepare for.
 Here’s a project that I worked on for a baby shower BBQ.
-I created a logo, had t-shirts printed and an oversize Baby Pool betting chart to up the baby ante.
+I created a logo, t-shirts, and an oversize Baby Pool betting chart to up the baby ante.

 “Sell it Daim-oh!
 Sell it like it’s your job!”
 Maybe not the most elegant thing I’ve ever said, but possibly one of the most eloquent.
 I was teasing a Sells Rep colleague when this came out unexpectedly, everyone liked it so well that a logo was requested.
 One of the most fun projects that I’ve done and it still makes me laugh.
 Looking up reference images of slimy door to door salesmen was a highlight.